1

 Inform the Tenant Regarding the Sale

-The first thing you have to do if you’re a landlord selling a rental property in California is to inform the tenant of your decision.
+The first thing you have to do if you're a landlord selling a rental property is to inform the tenant of your decision.
 You can do this by meeting them in person and sending proper notice.

 Meeting the tenant in person can help you communicate your intentions clearly.
 They may have questions and this gives you a chance to address them immediately when you’re face to face.

 When meeting with your tenant, explain how the sales process will go, but also be apologetic about your decision because of the inconvenience it might cause them.
-If they see that you are concerned with them, too, they may be more agreeable.
+If they see that you are concerned with them, too, they would be more agreeable.

 Send a Written Notice